gia-bartlett/python_basics/README.md

 SyntaxError: the code can't be parsed properly;
 TypeError: a function is called on a value of an inappropriate type;
 ValueError: a function is called on a value of the correct type, but with an inappropriate value.
+KeyError: indexing a key that isn't part of the dictionary.
+MemoryError: trying to create a list in a very extensive range.
 Python has several other built-in exceptions, such as OSError.
 Third-party libraries also often define their own exceptions.